The 5 top principles I've learned conducting User Experience Design at my own startup.

 The process of design is inherently a process of learning.
-A UX designer typically kicks off a project by conducting user research.
-Down the line, she might build and test prototypes—and after shipping, dive into analytics, A/B testing, and user feedback for further insight.
+Designers start off by conducting research and testing prototypes—then after shipping, dive into analytics, A/B testing, and user-feedback for further insight.

 This is necessary because UXD deals with what some refer to as wicked problems.
-People are so varied and complex that it's virtually impossible to predict how they'll respond to a given design.
-So the best way to find better solutions is to "learn your way into them" through a persistent cycle of discovery and creation.
-There is no such thing as a finished design—only a more informed one.
+People are so unpredictable that it's nearly impossible to know how they'll respond to a given design.
+So the best way to find better solutions is to learn your way into them through a persistent cycle of discovery and creation.
+There's no such thing as a finished design—only a more informed one.

 In a broader sense, user experience is intricately tied to shifts in technology and culture.
 How do expectations change in light of AI and automation, AR and VR, or IoT and ambient computing?
 How will a new generation of kids, brought up on social media, think about work, meaning, and love?
 As the world continues its relentless march forward, so too must the discipline.

-Given of how essential learning is to design, I try my best to learn from real-world situations as quickly as possible.
+Given of how essential learning is to design, I try my best to get below the surface of the problem, by learning from real-world situations as quickly as possible.
 This means engaging with real users to solve real problems, using a real product.
 The following is a typical UXD workflow:

-As you can see, I've bucketed the steps into two groups: Before the Fold and Past the Fold.
-Steps Before the Fold are important: they provide the preliminary insight necessary to define and create an initial product.
+As you can see, I've bucketed the steps into two groups: Above the Surface and Below the Surface.
+Steps Above the Surface are essential: they provide the preliminary insight necessary to define and create an initial product.
+They test the product concept before it's actually specced.
 But I've found that no matter how thorough you are here, you will always operate with some degree of abstraction—and as a result, make decisions from assumptions that may or may not be true.
 This area feels safe; it's where designers have the most ownership and can exercise the most control, but it's dangerous to over-rely on.

-To me, it is imperative to recognize what is abstracted and work to verify it as well as I can.
-And there's nothing better for accomplishing this than getting Past the Fold, where you are putting real products in front of real people, to get real feedback.
+To me, it is imperative to recognize what is abstracted and work to verify it as much as possible.
+And there's nothing better for accomplishing this than getting Below the Surface, where you are putting a real product in front of real people, to get real feedback.

-A wonderful side-effect of this is that logistical considerations (e.g. how much is feasible to build, in what time) exert a constant pressure to reduce, reduce, reduce.
-They cause you to focus on core value propositions and resist the natural enthusiasm for more features.
+An important side-effect of this is that logistical considerations (e.g. how much is feasible to build, in what time) exert a constant pressure to reduce, reduce, reduce.
+They push you to focus on core value creation and resist the natural enthusiasm for more features.
 Furthermore, they emphasize collaboration, encouraging you to engage more with your teammates in engineering, marketing, and business development.
-Tighter integrations between disciplines is always better: marketers, for example, set expectations for users before they encounter the product (which need to be met), and insights from their campaigns can help uncover latent needs.

 Cherish the user, in mind, body, and spirit.
 In my three years running a software company as CEO, Product Manager, and principle User-Experience Designer, this is by far my greatest lesson.